MarkAccenture3399/codebeamer/readme.md

 - Error causing mysql container to stop: Failed to initialize DD Storage Engine
   - delete and recreate the shared volume folder:
   - codebeamer-db-data
+- Get the User ID and the Group ID for a user
+  - id -u root -> 0
+  - id -u appuser -> 1001
+  - id -g root -> 0
+  - id -g appuser -> 1001
+- Retrieve the list of folders together with details, including the owner
+  - ls -la